kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 The last two fall in a hail of arrows, fists, and steel.
 The fight is over in seconds.
 The hallway is finally, truly clear.

-They search the dormitory, but it is as fruitless as the dining room.
+They search the dormitory, but it is as fruitless as the dining hall.
 Overturned cots, ransacked footlockers, the meager possessions of long-dead acolytes scattered like chaff.
 Gerhard kicks at a splintered chest, spilling moth-eaten woolens and a single, sad-looking sock across the grimy floor.

 “More nothing,” he announces to the silent room.
 “Not a copper piece, not a clue, not even a decent water-skin.
 Just more dead men in robes.”

 Doctor Pepe leans heavily against the door frame, the unnatural weariness a leaden cloak upon his shoulders.
 “My bones ache.
-We’re spent.”
+I’m spent.”

 “He’s right,” Halite says, his voice a low rumble.
-“We’re running on fumes.
+“Scarlet and Whisper are beyond bloodied as well.
 Ferol Sal’s grand design can wait until morning.
-We need rest.”
+They need rest.”

 “The hot spring sounds better than any feather bed right now,” Whisper agrees, her tail giving a single, tired flick.

 “Agreed,” Kragor says, resting his war hammer on his shoulder.
-“Let’s not find out what other surprises this place has for us when we’re too tired to even tell a zombie from a hat rack.”
+“Let’s not find out what other surprises this place has for us in this condition.”

 The decision is unanimous.
 With one last look down the cleared, silent hall, they turn their backs on the tomb.
-Back through the sinking ruin, out into the biting wind, and into the sanctuary of the elemental’s cavern.
+Back through the sinking ruin, out into the biting wind, and to the sanctuary of the elemental’s cavern.
 The warmth is a blessing, a stolen moment of peace.

 ## Blizzard